Saturday, March 15, 2025

 By Janice Hardy, @Janice_Hardy

-I have a good friend who reads my work during the first draft process (hi Ann!).
-She’s my alpha reader, giving me thoughts on rough novels I dump right from my head onto the page.
+These gals are my alpha readers, giving me thoughts on rough novels I dump right from my head onto the page.
 Bad pages.
 Messy pages.
 Pages that don’t always make sense.
-It's a tough job, but she’s worth her weight in gold for the invaluable feedback she provides me.
+It's a tough job, but they're worth their weight in chocolate for the invaluable feedback they provide me.

-The merits of beta readers (people who read and offer feedback on a writers’ manuscript) are widely known, but having someone you trust read brand new pages can be equally valuable.
+The merits of beta readers (people who read and offer feedback on a writers’ manuscript) are widely known, but having alpha readers, folks you trust read brand new pages, can be equally valuable.

 • Look at the entire first draft when it’s complete